 - Must be a registered youth or adult member of the Boy Scouts of America.

 - Youth must have completed the unit's version of leadership training (Introduction to Leadership Skills for Troops, Ships, or Crews).
-Previous attendance at National Youth Leadership Training (NYLT) is strongly recommended for youth participants, but not required.
+Previous attendance at National Youth Leadership Training (NYLT) is strongly recommended for youth participants.

 - Adults must be trained for their current registered position.